google/badwolf/docs/command_line_tool.md

    relates them together.
 The sampling of the nodes pair is done without replacement.

-These two generators create graph with very different structural properties.
+These two generators create graphs with very different structural properties.

-All benchmarks consist on generating random triple sets using both generators and using them as the graph to which to run the operations.
-Each benchmark is run 10 times and the the average and standard deviation of the time spend to run the operation is computed.
+All benchmarks consist of generating random triple sets using both generators and using them as the graphs on which to run the operations.
+Each benchmark is run 10 times and the the average and standard deviation of the time spent to run the operation is computed.
 Also, the benchmark runner computes an approximation of how many triples per second were processed.

 Each benchmark battery is run twice, sequentially and concurrently.
 The goal is to also measure the impact of concurrent operations on the driver.
-Currently the command does not allow you to choose any of the parameters used.
+Currently, the command does not allow you to choose any of the parameters used.

-Below there is an example of how to run the benchmarks against the default in memory driver.
+There is an example below of how to run the benchmarks against the default in-memory driver.

 ```
 $ bw --driver=VOLATILE benchmark